Reagan Library will host second GOP presidential debate. Here's what to know

 The debate will air Wednesday from 6 to 8 p.m. and will be broadcasted on Fox News and Fox Business Network in English and Univision in Spanish.
 Viewers can also tune into livestreams of the debate on the Rumble video-sharing platform, as well as the Ronald Reagan Foundation website.

-Fox Business hosts Stuart Varney and Dana Perino, and Univision’s Ilia Calderón will moderate.
+Fox Business hosts Stuart Varney and Dana Perino, as well as Univision’s Ilia Calderón, will moderate.

 What should I know about the Ronald Reagan library?